grosser/parallel_tests/Readme.md

         --nice                       execute test commands with low priority.
-        --runtime-log [PATH]         Location of previously recorded test runtimes --allowed-missing [INT]      Allowed percentage of missing runtimes (default = 50) --allow-duplicates           When detecting files to run, allow duplicates.
-Useful for local debugging --unknown-runtime [FLOAT]    Use given number as unknown runtime (otherwise use average time) --first-is-1                 Use "1" as TEST_ENV_NUMBER to not reuse the default test environment --fail-fast                  Stop all groups when one group fails (best used with --test-options '--fail-fast' if supported
+        --runtime-log [PATH]         Location of previously recorded test runtimes --allowed-missing [INT]      Allowed percentage of missing runtimes (default = 50) --allow-duplicates           When detecting files to run, allow duplicates --unknown-runtime [FLOAT]    Use given number as unknown runtime (otherwise use average time) --first-is-1                 Use "1" as TEST_ENV_NUMBER to not reuse the default test environment --fail-fast                  Stop all groups when one group fails (best used with --test-options '--fail-fast' if supported